gatsbyjs/gatsby/README.md

 We are currently only accepting bug fixes for Gatsby v1.
 No new features will be accepted.

+### Why Gatsby?

+GraphQL is used by Gatsby to build it's data layer in a specific way.
+Data is collected from JSON, Markdown, any third party API's, etc. and an internal GraphQL server of this data is created at build time.
+Gatsby has got a well documented data source plugins.
+Gatsby definitely lives up to the hyped expectations.

 ## 💜 Thanks to Our Contributors and Sponsors

 Thanks to our many contributors and sponsors as well as the companies sponsoring